Brazilian Seed Diet Side Effects

 5. DNA Damage

 - Low exposure to radiation of Brazilian seeds is treatable, but a higher amount of these seeds can change the cells in the body.
 It can lead to cancer.

 - About the high dosage of Brazilian cells, one would need to undergo radiation therapy for destroying the tumor cells.

-It is the third Brazilian seed diet side effects that you should remember.
+It is the third Brazilian seed diet side effect that you should remember.

 6. Issues with Digestion

 - Another issue with the consumption of the Brazilian diet includes problems with the digestive system.

 - For the uninitiated, it begins with the smell of garlic in your breath, metallic taste, diarrhea, skin rashes, and stained teeth.